 1. WMO guidelines on the methodology and processes for event recording

 The WMO-CHE Implementation Guidelines found in Annex 1 provide the basis for the implementation of the CHE at the national to regional levels.
 The guidelines provide the context, methodology, and operational procedures, and provide general guidance on the resources required for implementation.
-The procedures are developed in consideration of existing practices, depending on the event types relevant for each country and region.
+The procedures are developed in consideration of existing practices, depending on the event types relevant for each country/territory [Hong Kong, China] and region.

 2. Refinement and expansion of Event Types

 Resolution 12 (Cg-18) provided an initial list of hazardous event types, with the expectation that it would be a living list subject to further refinement based on implementation experience.
 During the development of this Implementation Plan, WMO has identified a number of hazardous event types under WMO auspices and as well that fall under the mandate of other organizations which can be of use in recording cascading and complex hazardous events.
-WMO Members are encouraged to use only those event types that are related to hazardous events experienced within their country.
+WMO Members are encouraged to use only those event types that are related to hazardous events experienced within their country/territory [Hong Kong, China].
 The WMO-CHE Event List is included as Annex 2 of this Implementation Plan.

 For WMO Member information and use in the WMO-CHE event recording process, the event names are also included in the information document (INF.).
 The information document lists the event (hazard) names, approved definitions by a WMO constituent body process, synonyms, and additional descriptions, as well as examples of drivers, outcomes, and risk management practices or processes providing more concrete information on the contexts and possible impacts of the hazard.
 The information document will be reviewed by the WMO constituent body process and upon approval will be included as Annex 2 to this plan and updated on a regular basis.